tchiotludo/akhq/README.md

     * `url`: the schema registry url
     * `basic-auth-username`: schema registry basic auth username
     * `basic-auth-password`: schema registry basic auth password
+    * `properties`: all the configurations for registry client, especially ssl configuration
   * `connect`: *(optional list, define each connector as a element of a list)*
     * `name`: connect name
     * `url`: connect url